Our DIY Rust-Oleum RockSolid Garage Floor

 - Nitrite gloves

-Step one: Clean + Etch Your garage floor
+Step One: Clean + Etch Your Garage Floor

-If you’re working with a clean, un-sealed concrete floor like we were in our new house, it’s a pretty straightforward process (if not, read on and I’ll cover that too!).
+If you’re working with a clean, un-sealed concrete floor like we were in our new house, it’s a pretty straightforward process, If not, read on and I’ll cover that too!
 First, you’ll sweep the floor to remove any debris or dust.
-Then, mix 1 part Rust-Oleum Clean & Etch solution with 1 part water (I used a sprayer like this, but you could also just use a big watering can or bucket).
+Then, mix 1 part Rust-Oleum Clean & Etch solution with 1 part water.
+I used a sprayer like this, but you could also just use a big watering can or bucket.
 Working in 10×10 sections, apply an even amount of the cleaning solution to the concrete, then scrub it with your scrub brush.
 It should fizz up a bit as you scrub – that’s how you know it’s working!
 Once it’s done fizzing, rinse it with some water and move to the next section.

 Once your concrete is all the way dry, you’re ready to paint the floor!

 Once your coating is mixed, cut off a corner of the pouch and pour some into a plastic cup or paint pail.
 Grab your brush and cut in all of the edges and corners around the room.
-If you have a “baseboard” of concrete where it goes up the walls a bit, go ahead and paint that as well.

 Be sure to map out your painting path ahead of time so you don’t work yourself into a corner!
 I started working at the door to the house, then painted my way to the garage door so that by the time I was finishing, I was standing outside of the garage.

-You only need one coat – once it’s dry, you need to allow it to dry for 24 hours before moving on to the next step!
+You only need one coat.
+Once it’s dry, you need to allow it to dry for 24 hours before moving on to the next step!

-The top coat works very similarly to the base coating step – just burst the pouch and mix it thoroughly before opening it.
+The top coat works very similarly to the base coating step.
+Just burst the pouch and mix it thoroughly before opening it.
 If you’re adding the anti-skid additive, you’ll need to pour it all into a separate bucket and mix before you begin painting (and I highly recommend using the additive!).

 You’ll follow the same process to apply it as before – cut in, then pour it on the floor and use your roller to spread it.
 You don’t need to do the swirls for the top coat, though!